Forensic Anthropology/Bioarchaeology Field School

 Neither Utica University nor the course directors will be liable for items, money, or documents that may be lost by or stolen from participants during the trip.

-- all lodging with private bathrooms and land/ferry transportation;
+- all lodging with private bathrooms (double occupancy);

 - breakfast, lunch, and dinner every day (except the trans-Atlantic travel days);

-- all entrance fees to various museums and archaeological sites; and
+- all entrance fees to museums and historical sites; and

 - all lectures, demonstrations, and laboratory activities.

-We will assist you in making your trans-Atlantic flight arrangements if you prefer to travel with our group, or you may choose to reserve your own flights and meet us in Tirana, Albania.
+Please note that the program fee does not include the cost of your flights.
+We will assist you to make your trans-Atlantic flight arrangements if you prefer to travel with our faculty members and participant group, or you may choose to reserve your own flights and meet us in Tirana, Albania and then fly home from Corfu, Greece.

-Tuition is paid in addition to the program fee that all participants pay.
-Please note: students are not required to enroll for the six credits to fully participate in our field school program.
+Please note: travelers are not required to enroll for the six credits to fully participate in our field school program.

-Utica College reserves the right to cancel this course for any reason, without penalty.
-If the course is cancelled, Utica College will make a full refund to applicants including the $500 deposit.
+Utica University reserves the right to cancel this course for any reason, without penalty.
+If the course is cancelled, Utica University will make a full refund to applicants including the deposit.

-Utica College does NOT provide travel insurance and recommends that each individual consider purchasing their own travel insurance policy in the event that the participant cannot attend the course.
+Utica University does NOT provide travel insurance and recommends that each individual consider purchasing their own travel insurance policy in the event that the participant cannot attend the course.

 Intro to the Field School